yeskunall/lazy-colors/README.md

 # Lazy Colors

 Currently pushing updates on a daily basis.
-Keep checking this repo for updates! :+1:
+Keep this repo under watch for instant updates! :wink: